datacenter/cilium-dc-design/index.md

 The design goals for our Kubernetes networking solution focus on addressing the critical challenges faced by administrators when managing traffic flow and ensuring secure connectivity within and outside the Kubernetes cluster.
 Our approach is to implement a robust and scalable load-balancing strategy coupled with a secure networking model that bridges the gap between containerized applications and external non-containerized systems.

 ## Two Designs
 This design document outlines two potential approaches to achieving our networking objectives.
 Each option has been crafted to cater to different priorities and operational considerations.

-Regardless of the options you choose both design can provide you with the following outcome:
+Regardless of the options you choose **both** design can provide you with the following outcome:

 * High Performance
-  * By using [Native Routing](https://docs.cilium.io/en/stable/network/concepts/routing/#native-routing) it is possible to increase the networking stack performances by removing the the Nodep-to-Node overlay as well as enabling advanced features like [BigTCP](https://docs.cilium.io/en/stable/operations/performance/tuning/#ipv4-big-tcp) or `endpoint routes` to bypass the `cilium_host` interface for added performance.
+  * By using [Native Routing](https://docs.cilium.io/en/stable/network/concepts/routing/#native-routing) it is possible to increase the networking stack performances by removing the the Node-to-Node overlay as well as enabling advanced features like [BigTCP](https://docs.cilium.io/en/stable/operations/performance/tuning/#ipv4-big-tcp) or `endpoint routes` to bypass the `cilium_host` interface for added performance.

+  {: .note }
+  BigTCP is currently in beta and should not yet be enabled for production workloads however this design is ready for it and once it goes limited/stable can be enabled with a simple config flag.

 * Efficient load balancing:
   * load-balancing mechanism that effectively distributes external client traffic to services within the Kubernetes cluster